 As breast cancer risk increases with age, women over the age of 70 who are not automatically invited, are still encouraged to attend breast screening and need to contact the unit to make an appointment (Tel 0121 507 4967 Option 1) .

 The NHS is also beginning to extend the age range to include both younger and older women onto the programme so you may in future receive an invitation if you are outside this age range.

 The screening will take place either in the hospital or in a mobile unit, which generally is located centrally to the town.

 Once the x-rays are taken they are processed and generally the results should be available within three weeks but occasionally women are called back because the appearance on the x-ray suggest that more tests are needed.
 However most women will not have any problems and will be called again in three years time.

-Eligible ladies registered at our practice will start receiving their invitation letter from April 2018.
+Eligible ladies registered at our practice will receive their invitation by post.
+The Practice may also send you a text message as a reminder near the time of the screening.
 The mobile breast screening unit is due to be at ASDA, Small Heath, Coventry Road.

 Disabled ladies or ladies with learning disabilities can contact the Breast Screening department on 0121 507 4967 option 1 to book an appointment at City Hospital, Dudley Road, B18 7QH.

 For further information regarding breast screening please click the following links: